andrewvanhemelrijck/express-invoice-generator/readme.md

 1. Client data is entered into a javascript object in the data/data.js file.
 The object can take the client’s name and contact info, and details about the work being completed.

-2. Run ‘npm start’ in the console and check ‘localhost:3000’ in the browser.
+2. Run `npm start` in the console and check `localhost:3000` in the browser.
 You should see the data compiled into an invoice.

-‘views/index.jade’ can be edited to customize the look & feel of the invoice.
+`views/index.jade` can be edited to customize the look & feel of the invoice.
 Company logo, address etc. is all handled here.